 Semester 2: July-November (Nominations due April 1, Application due May 1)

 - November 23 begins summer vacation

-Students must meet the requirements of the K-State Study Abroad Office.
+Students must meet the requirements of K-State Education Abroad.

 For housing accommodations whilst abroad, visit UWA's housing information.